b00tc4mp/neoland-bootcamp-202201/staff/ivan-lopez/full-stack/final-project/docs/README.md

 ![alt Dreams Factory](https://media.giphy.com/media/mCydWp2Slwt8KugwmX/giphy.gif)

-Dreams Factory is the web site for who wanna buy an artisan product, original and hand made :)
+Dreams Factory is the first version of an e-commerce project, For who wanna buy an artisan product, original and hand made :)
+Mainly there are artisan products like leather bags, necklaces, bracelets and lot of different hand made products.

 ## Functional Description